France–Germany relations: Nineteenth century

+Rhine Crisis of 1840

+The immediate trigger was France’s diplomatic isolation after the Oriental Crisis (the Eastern Question) particularly Austria, Britain, Prussia, and Russia, the four powers aiming to maintain the balance of power in the region.
+France’s aggressive foreign policy under Adolphe Thiers shifted focus from the Levant to Europe; Thiers restated the Rhine claim as a bargaining position and domestic rallying cry.
+The French démarche met firm resistance from the German Confederation, and European powers moved to contain escalation, so the dispute remained diplomatic rather than military.
+What made the crisis historically important was the mass cultural and political reaction in the German states.
+Newspapers, pamphlets, and popular songs known as Rheinlieder celebrated the Rhine as “the most German river” and framed its defense as a national duty.
+This outpouring cut across regional and class lines and is widely seen as a formative episode in the rise of German nationalism during the 1840s.
+France ultimately retreated from its maximalist demands; Thiers lost political standing and the immediate territorial threat faded without open war.
+Nevertheless, the episode left a lasting legacy: it demonstrated how public opinion and cultural mobilization could influence international affairs and helped consolidate a shared German political sentiment that later fed into unification movement.

 German states defeat France, 1870-1871

 During the first half of the 19th century, many Germans looked forward to a unification of the German states; one issue was whether Catholic Austria would be a part.
 German nationalists believed that a united Germany would replace France as the world's dominant land power.
 This argument was aided by demographic changes: since the Middle Ages, France had the largest population in Western Europe, but in the 19th century its population stagnated (a trend which continued until the second half of the 20th century), and the population of the German states overtook it and continued to rapidly increase.

 The eventual unification of Germany was triggered by the Franco-German War in 1870 and subsequent French defeat.
 German forces defeated the French armies at the Battle of Sedan.
 Finally, in the Treaty of Frankfurt, reached after a lengthy siege of Paris, France was forced to cede the mostly Germanic-speaking Alsace-Lorraine territory (consisting of most of Alsace and a quarter of Lorraine), and pay an indemnity of five billion francs.
 Thereafter, Germany was the leading land power.